nameisxi/Lexi/README.md

 5. Give Lexi the negative rating threshold (= rating that is smaller than the given value is considered negative).

-6. Tell Lexi to use, or not to use negation detection (using negation detection usually boost the accuracy little bit).
+6. Tell Lexi to use, or not to use negation detection (using negation detection usually boosts the accuracy a little bit).

 7. Tell Lexi to classify, or not to classify documents based on your generated lexicon.
 If you decide to classify documents, Lexi will prompt you to give a to be classified file's name and it also expects it to be found in the same directory to which you cloned Lexi to.
 After the classification process, Lexi's going to ask a filename for the classification results.